zinob/mybash/README.md

 ## mk: Make in parent folders
-mk tries to make things upwards cd to parent directory untill it finds a Make file, then it runs make with the argument sent to mk ie mk build-all will cd .. untill it finds a file called Makefile, then it will run make build-all if it hits the root-directory / it will print an error
+mk tries to make things upwards

+cd to parent directory untill it finds a Make file, then it runs make with the argument sent to mk.

+ie `mk build-all` will `cd ..` untill it finds a file called Makefile (or untill it hits the root-directory), then it will then run `make build-all`.